BM1880-BIRD/Edge-Development-Toolchain/README.md

 sudo docker run -v /workspace:/workspace -it bmcalibration:2.0_cpu

-After that you have already completed GPU docker env.
+After that you have already completed CPU docker env.

 #### 2. Do quantization with calibration tool